pritidutta2510/Loan-Default-Classification-in-ML/README.md

 superior precision (0.87 vs 0.69) and dramatically lower false positives make it more suitable for real-world deployment where both missed defaults and unnecessary rejections carry financial cost.

+## Limitations & Extensions
+- **Class imbalance unaddressed** — no SMOTE or class-weight adjustment was applied; oversampling or cost-sensitive learning could meaningfully improve recall for the minority class across all models
+- **Outliers retained** — IQR flagged data quality issues (e.g., age = 144, employment experience = 125 years) that were identified but not removed; cleaning these may improve model reliability
+- **No hyperparameter tuning** — all models used default parameters; GridSearchCV or RandomizedSearchCV on Random Forest and AdaBoost could push performance further
+- **AdaBoost convergence** — error rate stabilises around 20–30 estimators, suggesting the default of 50 is sufficient but tuning `n_estimators` and `learning_rate` is a logical next step
+- **XGBoost or LightGBM** — gradient boosting frameworks not benchmarked here; likely to outperform AdaBoost on this imbalanced tabular dataset